-In the event of personal illness, the student clinician must call the Clinic Secretary at least three hours prior to the scheduled session.
+In the event of personal illness, the student clinician must call the Clinic Secretary prior to the scheduled session.
 This procedure must be followed each day he/she is ill.
 The student clinician should speak directly to the Clinic Secretary.
 If she is unavailable, the student should contact a Graduate Assistant.
 A message should only be left as a last resort.

-Absence Due To Other Serious and Unavoidable Circumstances
+Absence Due To Other Serious And Unavoidable Circumstances